Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ..
 TODO: I've got to update the image and the steps to include some of the information that is missing (Server response to the libs, etc).

 ..
-TODO: Call for review on the Devs list once I finish this topic!!
+TODO: Call for review on the Devs list once I finish this topic!!!

 Relationship between Client libs and Selenese
 ---------------------------------------------